cristinaponcela/cristinaponcela.github.io/_posts/2025-03-20-How 30 Minutes of Work Improved Our Retention.md

 1. Find your weakest metrics, and find a way to improve user activation in this area,
 2. Find your strongest metric, and reduce user friction in that area,

 And I gave an example of the first one.
-Today, I want to share an example of how I used the second one, and how 30 minutes of work here increased user activation with destinations by 5% and retention by 8%, our most crucial metrics.
+Today, I want to share an example of how I used the second one, and how 30 minutes of work here significantly boosted user activation with destinations and retention — our most crucial metrics.

 ## Context